threeal/threeal/README.md

 ## My Works

-Aside from my current job at [Lumina](https://getlumina.com/), i also work on several personal projects.
+Aside from my current job, i also work on several personal projects.
 Currently, most of these projects are in [C++](https://isocpp.org/), while some other are [GitHub Actions](https://github.com/features/actions) for utilyzing my other projects.
-Please refer to [my repositories](https://github.com/threeal?tab=repositories) for list of all projects that i have done.
+Please refer to [my repositories](https://github.com/threeal?tab=repositories) for list of projects that i have done.

 ![github contribution animation](https://raw.githubusercontent.com/threeal/threeal/output/github-snake.svg)